February 8, 2018 /

 Getting engaged is an exciting time in your life, and one of the most fun aspects can be your engagement photos!
 Finding the best wedding and engagement photographer for your needs is extremely important, and that can be a conversation in and of itself, but once you’ve found the best photographer for you, the next step is finding a great location for engagement photos.
-Having photographed numerous engagement sessions in Dayton, I can say there are loads of great spots to go for your engagement photos.
+Having photographed numerous engagement sessions, I can say there are loads of great Dayton engagement photo locations to choose from!
 Read on, and I’ll share 12 of my favorite locations in Dayton for engagement photos, as well as some photos of the places below.

 12 Great Dayton Engagement Photo Locations